About Manuel

 About Sara

-As a chamber musician, Sara is the co-founder of the Boreal Quartet and the Elysian Duo, where she explores the intimacy of musical dialogue and the expressive potential of storytelling through sound.
+As a chamber musician, Sara is the co-founder of the Elysian Duo, where she explores the intimacy of musical dialogue and the expressive potential of storytelling through sound.
 With the Elysian Duo, she performs a wide range of repertoire that blends classical and popular music, often framed by poetic or narrative elements that enhance the audience's emotional experience.

 Sara is a very talented flutist, gifted with a very solid instrumental technique combined to a sensitive musicality.